gnunoe/design-patterns/README.md

 * Decorator: attaches additional responsabilities to an object dynamically.
 They provide a flexible alternative to subclassing for extending functionality.

+## Object Oriented Principles

+* Encapsulate what varies
+* Favor composition over inheritance
+* Program to interfaces, not implementations
+* Strive for loosely coupled designs between objects that interact
+* Classes should be open for extension but closed for modification

 ## Dependencies
 * gtest: included as submodule